travislbrundage/exchange-old/docs/maps/index.rst

 A remote service is a separately-hosted data service of varying type (OGC,  Esri, etc).
 Remote services appear within the map and in search as layers.
 Rather than having to re-upload the files found within a particular service to Exchange, an external service’s layers are indexed and allow the user to find them and add them to their map.

+**Note:** Layers with time enabled features must be added via Explore Layers or the search function from the workspace.
+They will not function properly if they are added directly from the map.

 #.
 Click the Add Layer :guilabel:`(+)` button in the Layers field.

    .. figure:: img/add-layer-bttn.png